Undergraduate certificate: aging and longevity studies

 The Aging and Longevity Studies Program minor or undergraduate or graduate certificate is an important asset for employment in any field.
 Working with an aging population and the issues affecting them will be increasingly important as the population of older adults also rises.

-Among the organizations that have hired University of Iowa students and alumni are assisted living centers, retirement communities, senior centers, nursing homes, hospice centers, elder services, and gymnasiums.
+Among the organizations that have hired University of Iowa students and alumni are assisted living centers, retirement communities, senior centers, long-term care organizations, hospice centers, elder services, state government, businesses, advocacy organizations, and athletic clubs.

 Areas of employment for individuals with specializations in aging and longevity studies include: